Movie review: 'Murder Mystery 2' is good, silly Sandler/Aniston fun - UPI.com

 As Netflix mystery franchises go, Murder Mystery is sort of the anti-Glass Onion.
 It's not sophisticated and that's the film's greatest weapon.
 Nick and Audrey meet high stakes murder with buffoonery and immature jokes.

-Most of those jokes work because there is something primal about blatantly making the obvious private part joke.
-If any of those jokes cross the line, they come rapidly enough that the next one is bound to work.
+Most of those jokes work because there is something primal about blatant private part jokes.
+If any of those jokes cross the line, they come rapidly enough that the next one is bound to hit.

 Nick and Audrey deconstruct the tropes of mysteries not because they are genius crime solvers, but because they have common sense.
 When outrageous things happen to them, they're shocked and indignant, because it's not their forte.